All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 February 1886: “The Savannah uniform will be blue shirts, pants and caps, old gold stockings and belt; Augusta’s white shirts, pants and caps, red stockings and belts; Charleston’s, light gray shirts, pants and caps and blue stockings and belt; Macon’s will be dark gray shirts, pants and caps and red stockings and belts; Chattanooga’s light gray shirts, pants and caps and maroon stocking and belt; Atlanta’s, blue shirts and pants and white stockings and belts.
 Memphis has not selected her uniforms yet.”
 From the Savannah Morning News, February 24, 1886.

-February 1886: “The Atlanta’s new uniform will be the same as the Chicagos—blue pants and shirts, name in white, A, across the breast, white stockings, blue and white cap.”
+February 1886: “The Atlanta’s new uniform will be the same as the Chicagos—blue pants and shirts, name in white across the breast, white stockings, blue and white cap.”
 From The Sporting Life, February 24, 1886.
 Research from Chuck McGill.
 Note, it is unclear from this report if the city name, or the letter “A”, was on the uniform front.

 May 1886: “The Atlanta club is in a badly disorganized state.
 Most of the players get drunk nighty.
 A few days since Cline nocked down Manager Purcell with a chair.”
 From the Kansas City Star, May 22, 1886.